Packets Primer picoCTF 2022 Solution

 The broader lesson is that any data transmitted over an unencrypted network channel is visible to any party who can capture traffic on that path - whether that's the ISP, a coffee shop router, or another host on the same network segment.
 This is why TLS (Transport Layer Security) is essential for any sensitive communication, and why protocols like HTTP, FTP, and Telnet have been superseded by HTTPS, SFTP, and SSH respectively.

-A typical head of the output looks like this:
+A typical head of the output looks like this, with the flag spread across a single spaced line:

 Linux 5.4.0